spiral-jobs/test-jobs/react-native/test2/README.md

     - http/s
 - make sure all settings can be saved and get from the app
 - have a speedtest for the proxies
+- feel free to use any free proxy provider

 ## Submit Test
 Please follow git-flow pricipals for commit's and push.